swcarpentry/website/_posts/2017/12/2017-12-13-csa-awarded.md

 title: "Our 2017 Community Service Award winner: Anelda van der Walt"
 date: 2017-12-13
 time: "00:00:00"
-category: ["Community Service Award", "Community Building", "South Africa", "Capacity Building", "Workshops"]
+tags: ["Community Service Award", "Community Building", "South Africa", "Capacity Building", "Workshops"]
 ---

 The Carpentries are happy to honor [Anelda van der Walt]( https://twitter.com/aneldavdw) as our 2017 Community Service Award winner.
 We received seven independent nominations for Anelda this year, which is a testament to her commitment to both individual people and the broader community.